c3d/recorder/README.md

 ## Building the recorder library

-The recorder is normally designed to be included directly in your applications, not as a separate library, because it uses a per-application configuration file called `recorder.tbl` specifying the recorders and their size.
-However, you can still build and test the library to see how it works.
-To build and test the library on your system, type:
+To build and test the recorder library on your system, type:

-`make test`
+    make test

-This should build the library itself, which really consists of a two headers and a single C file, and then execute three tests that perform some operations and record what is happening while they do so.
+This should build the library itself, which really consists of two headers (`recorder.h` and `ring.h`) and corresponding C files (`recorder.c` and `ring.c`).
+After building, it will run a few simple tests that perform some operations and record what is happening while they do so.

 ## Adding recorders to your own project

-In order to add recorders to your own C project, you need to integrate three source files:
+In order to add recorders to your own C project, you need to integrate four source files:

 * The `recorder.h` file is the header, which is designed to work for either C programs.
+That header relies on a supporting `ring.h` header to implement ring buffers.

 * The `recorder.c` file is the implementation file, which provides support for C programs.
+The `ring.c` file implements functions implementing dynamic ring buffers.

 To define recorders, you use `RECORDER` statements, which takes three arguments: the name of the recorder, the number of entries to